 #4 Beauty and the Beast

 This is what you call a near flawless film, because everything just works.
 The female lead is great, the villain is perfect, the supporting characters are excellent, the animation is stunning, the music is unforgettable and it’s a classic fairy tale with deep subject materials like discovering the ugliness of one's life and finding the true beauty hidden deep within.
 I regrettably didn't grow up with this film the same way I did with other Disney classics, so it lacks the Nostalgic factor, but it hardly matters because this is still a great film and well worth watching weather you’re a kid or an adult.

 #3 Treasure Planet

-If you can’t afforded to go to Disney land in California, Florida or anywhere, then just rent this film because this is every bit as exhilarating as any theme park ride, and its complete with drops, spins, speed, action and all kinds of enjoyment just being blown in your face at every minute.
-Yet, the films non-stop excitement never over shadow the characters or the message, which honestly leaves me thinking.
-The plot is a traditional treasure hunt adventure but the focus is on a very nicely put together father /son kind of relationship between the hero and villain.
+If you can’t afforded to go to Disney land in California, Florida or anywhere, then just rent this film, because this is every bit as exhilarating as any theme park ride, and its complete with drops, spins, speed, action and all kinds of enjoyment just being blown in your face at every minute.
+Yet, the films non-stop excitement never over shadows the characters or the message, which always stuck with me.
+The plot is a traditional treasure hunt adventure, but the focus is on a very nicely put together father /son kind of relationship between the hero and villain.
 It’s not the traditional Disney formula and it’s a refreshing concept for the film.
-The visual effects are amazing, combining CGI effects with traditional hand drawn animation, it’s all just another big step in developed technology.
+The visual effects are amazing, combining CGI effects with traditional hand drawn animation, and it’s all just another big step in developed technology.
 The music is great, the pacing is fast and fun, it has a heart in the center and even though I didn't grow up with this film the same way I did with the others, it’s still a personal favorite and an awesome adventure through outer space.